StuntsPT/Structure_threader/README.md

 ##Citation

-If you use Structure_threader, please cite (reference to show up here soon).
+If you use Structure_threader, please cite

+* Comming soon (hopefully)!

 If you used the evanno test module, please cite:

 *  Earl, Dent A. and vonHoldt, Bridgett M. (2012) STRUCTURE HARVESTER: a website